microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 * ### Use Postman to run queries
     * Download [Postman](https://www.postman.com/downloads/) if you haven't already.
     * Open Postman and import [Collection](../Postman/FHIR%20OpenHack.postman_collection.json).
     * Import [Environment](../Postman/FHIR%20OpenHack.postman_environment.json).
 An environment is a set of variables pre-created that will be used in requests.
-Click on Manage Environments (a settings wheel on the top right).
+Click on Manage Environments (a slider on the top right).
 Click on the environment you imported.
 Enter these values for Initial Value:
       * adtenantId: This is the **tenant Id of the Secondary AD** tenant
       * clientId: This is the **client Id** that is stored in **Secret** "{your resource prefix}-confidential-client-id" in "{your resource prefix}-ts" Key Vault.
       * clientSecret: This is the **client Secret** that is stored in **Secret** "{your resource prefix}-confidential-client-secret" in "{your resource prefix}-ts" Key Vault.